lewagon/dotfiles/03-AR-Database/04-ActiveRecord-Advanced/03-Sinatra/README.md

 - Class - to encapsulate **data** and **behavior** in an object
 - **MVC** - to build software where each class has a single responsibility
-- ActiveRecord - a layer on top of the database to abstract SQL queries (write Ruby code instead of SQL)
+- Active Record - a layer on top of the database to abstract SQL queries (write Ruby code instead of SQL)

 We are getting reaaaally close to Rails now :)
 There's one thing missing though - and you know it - it's the View level.